Akers v Samba Financial Group: Facts

 Mr Al-Sanea was a citizen and resident of Saudi Arabia, and he was closely involved with a Cayman Islands company, Saad Investments Co Ltd (SICL).
 At the time of the proceedings SICL was in liquidation in the Cayman Islands, and represented by its liquidators.
 Those legal proceedings had been subject to a recognition order in the English courts.

 Mr Al-Sanea was the registered legal owner of shares in five Saudi Arabian banks, valued at around US$318 million.
 SICL claims that Mr Al-Sanea had agreed to hold these shares on trust for SICL.
 The trusts were claimed to arise from six transactions under which Mr Al-Sanea had agreed in writing to hold the shares on trust for SICL.

 On 16 September 2009, Mr Al-Sanea transferred all the Saudi Arabian shares to the Samba Financial Group (Samba), purporting thereby to discharge his personal liabilities towards Samba.
 The law of Saudi Arabia, where the shares are legally situated, does not recognise the institution of trust or a division between legal and equitable proprietary interests.

 The proceedings were brought by SICL and its liquidators against Samba in the English courts.
 They established jurisdiction by serving Samba's London branch.
 In the proceedings they claimed that the purported transfer of the shares was void under section 127 of the Insolvency Act 1986, and the shares beneficially belonged to SICL for the benefit of its creditors.

 Samba opposed the application on a number of legal and procedural grounds.
 Although the liquidation was conducted under Cayman Islands law, it was common ground in the proceedings that once the insolvency proceedings had been recognised, section 127 would apply to any subsequent disposition of SICL's property.

 Judgments

 High Court

 In the High Court the case came before the Vice Chancellor, Sir Terence Etherton.

 He noted that Samba was a Saudi bank, but had been served with English legal proceedings through its London branch.
-Before Sir Terence the case was fought principally on the basis that the proceedings in England should be subject to stay under the doctrine of forum non conveniens, ie. that the English courts were not the most appropriate courts to hear this case, and that the case should properly be determined by the Saudi courts as the case related to title to shares in Saudi companies.
+Before Sir Terence the case was fought principally on the basis that the proceedings in England should be subject to stay under the doctrine of forum non conveniens, i.e. that the English courts were not the most appropriate courts to hear this case, and that the case should properly be determined by the Saudi courts as the case related to title to shares in Saudi companies.

 Sir Terence held that, for the reasons set out in his judgment a stay should be granted.

 The liquidators appealed to the Court of Appeal.